crawl/crawl/crawl-ref/docs/crawl_manual.rst

   * EV: evasion; how well it avoids being hit (and your odds of hitting it with your current melee attack)

-  * MR: magic resistance; how well it resists most Hexes and similar enchantments.
+  * WL: willpower; its resistance to most Hexes and similar effects.

 - Its difficulty level, speed (if different from average speed), size, resistances, and special attacks.